Home | Power BI | Excel | Python | SQL | Generative AI | Visualising Data | Analysing Data

 - Using Chat GPT from Python using the OpenAI API

-- Image recognition using neural net
+- Image recognition using a neural net